purescript-contrib/purescript-book/text/chapter10.md

 Promises in JavaScript translate directly to asynchronous effects in PureScript with the help of the `aff-promise` library.
 See that library's [documentation](https://pursuit.purescript.org/packages/purescript-aff-promise) for more information.
 We'll just go through a few examples.

 Suppose we want to use this JavaScript `wait` promise (or asynchronous function) in our PureScript project.
-It may bo used to delay execution for `ms` milliseconds.
+It may be used to delay execution for `ms` milliseconds.
 ```js
 const wait = ms => new Promise(resolve => setTimeout(resolve, ms));
 ```